petercraigmile/ModelingClimateTrends/README.md

 "Uncertainties represent the 95% confidence % interval for statistical and spatial undersampling effects as well as ocean biases."

-We recommended the uncertainty values by 1.96 to obtain the standard error for the global mean temperatures.
+We recommended dividing the uncertainty values by 1.96 to obtain the standard error for the global mean temperatures.